Carbalifo/odin-project-landing-page/README.md

 # odin-project-landing-page

-A webpage template created by hand and from scratch based on an example image from The Odin Project.
+This project is guided by The Odin Project.
+An example image showing what the webpage should look like was provided by TOP, which I recreated from scratch and by hand.
+No code was generated.